Hello and welcome to the CashCrates review.

 - 10 posts and reviews

 The truth is though that even if you meet those requirements you won’t get paid at all.

-All these incentives together with the empty promises about earnings $2 for every person who clicks on your link are just BS.
+All these incentives together with the empty promises about earnings of $2 for every person who clicks on your link are just BS.

 You will be told that your request is put on hold.
 After a few weeks, your request will be denied.

-As a reason, you are told that you have used fake clicks and your referrals are not real people.
+As a reason, you are told that you have used fake clicks and that your referrals are not real people.

 That is why you won’t get a dime and your account is closed.

 Let’s Have a Look Inside the Members Area

 The CashCrates dashboard is pretty much the same as the dashboards of the other scams.